albamvv/LangGraph-and-Ollama/02.LangChain/README.md

 To modify the query, update the `sentence` variable in the script.

-## Streaming Option
-A commented-out section at the bottom of the script demonstrates how to process streamed responses from the model.
-Uncomment and modify as needed.

-## License
-This project is open-source.
-Feel free to modify and adapt it to your needs.

----

 ### Notes
 - Ensure that the **Ollama** server is running before executing the script.